 Consumer complaints are a part of doing business.
 From restaurant patrons claiming there is a fly in their soup to overly long waits on hold, consumers aren’t afraid to tell you—and everyone on the Internet—how they really feel.

-While every company worries about complaints and the potential for them going viral or ending up in the news, they take on extra significant in the banking industry as consumer complaint management is considered a crucial element of any compliance program or compliance management system (CMS).
+While every company worries about complaints and the potential for them going viral or ending up in the news, they take on extra significance in the banking industry as consumer complaint management is considered a crucial element of any compliance program or compliance management system (CMS).
 Regulators and examiners are paying attention to complaints and expect you to be too.

 - What Is A Complaint?